kseniiaivanova/zecond_pay/README.md

 # README

 Welcome to Eventura!
 This is an example of a RedwoodJS-Zaver integration made as an event booking simulation.
 Integration allows companies using [RedwoodJS](https://redwoodjs.com) accept online payments.
 No real payments are made with this app so you can test the payment flow.
-The tickets are sent to user's mail via [Make](https://www.make.com/en) automation
+The tickets are sent to user's mail via [Make](https://www.make.com/en) automation.

+The target audience of the application can be defined as startups using RedwoodJS in development and selling so-called durable goods and services.

 > **Prerequisites**
 >